- Ask for less data

 This point is almost too obvious that it often goes overlooked, but it should be the first place to start.
 Do you actually need the data you’re querying?
 And even if you do need all that data, how often do you need it?

 You can save a lot of time simply by restricting the data you query, such as by including adding a default filter on a dashboard.
-And be especially mindful of data spanning time and space.
-Do you really need to look at the last quarter’s worth of data every day?
+Be especially mindful of data spanning time and space: do you really need to look at the last quarter’s worth of data every day?
 Or do you really need every transaction for every country?

 And even if you do need to know that information, do you need it every day?
 Could you relocate that question to another dashboard that’s typically only reviewed weekly or monthly?